jeffskinnerbox/.i3/NOTES.md

     git commit -m 'Initial creation of Bash scripts for Linux box'

 ### Loading the GitHub Repository for the First Time
-Within the ~.bash directory, use git to load the files to GitHub
+Within the ~/.i3 directory, use git to load the files to GitHub

-    cd ~/.bash
+    cd ~/.i3
-    git remote add origin https://github.com/jeffskinnerbox/.bash.git
+    git remote add origin https://github.com/jeffskinnerbox/.i3.git
     git push -u origin master

 ### Updating the Local Git Repository